junhuawa/junhuawa.github.io/_posts/seradio/2016-08-20-Camille-Fournier-on-Real-World-Distributed-systems.md

 **Zookeeper support a bunch of hadoop family products.
 It's like kafka is from linkedin. **

 **Goldman Sachs:**
-    Joined in 2005, it's a finacial institution, build by distributed system.
+    Joined in 2005, it's a financial institution, build by distributed system.
     building sth be valuable for the business.
     Finally, I attend a project to build a global service discovery system.
     Goldman Sachs not do code review, but we do a lot of pair programming, a lot of tests, and validation.